dapak2002/programming-languages-2022/feedback-hw.md

 Use a .gitignore file to avoid committing and pushing files such as .aux, .dvi, .log, .out, .toc, .DS_Store, ...

-Your repo needs to be private and I need to invited as a collaborator.
+Your repo needs to be private and I need to be invited as a collaborator.

 If you have latex questions, try first to find the answer on stackexchange.